You may have heard that chocolate can be good for your health. But did you know chocolate may have this health benefit?

 So, chocolate seems like it’s sort of good for you… and now your world is turning upside down, right?
 Should you run out and eat a whole bunch of chocolate?
 Well… you might want to finish reading this article first (it won’t take long, I promise).

 The researchers behind this study attribute the lower relative diagnosis of hearing loss to the cocoa in chocolate.
-Cocoa, it turns out, has a few well-known health benefits–the chief of which is as an anti-inflammatory.
+Cocoa, it turns out, has a few well-known health benefits–the chief of which is as an anti-inflammatory agent.
 Researchers point to this feature as the one most likely to prevent hearing loss.
 (Inflammation tends to exacerbate just about any underlying health issue, so minimizing it where possible is fantastic.)

 Can I Go Buy That Chocolate Now?